CalilDrissi/dev-reports/For competence increase time blocks.md

 -airbnb react style guide
 -naming convention for gatsby pages camel case or - ?? ( pages small case, components capitalize) rugby symbol of british occupation in ireland
+-Get better with graphic Design & CSS, I need method / plan /time-allocation for this.
+-React and electron - it exists - I can make a radio app like this - book library too.
+-airbnb react style guide
+-naming convention for gatsby pages camel case or - ?? ( pages small case, components capitalize) rugby symbol of british occupation in ireland

 ### To Study: